pytorch/xla/TROUBLESHOOTING.md

 1.  **Certain operations don't have native translations to XLA.**

-    For these operations PyTorch/XLA automatically transfer to the CPU memory, evaluate on CPU, and transfer the result back to XLA device.
+    For these operations PyTorch/XLA automatically transfers to the CPU memory, evaluates on CPU, and transfers the result back to the XLA device.
     Doing too many such operations during the training step can lead to significant slowdowns.

     _Possible sources_: